 23.)
 Create a portfolio.
 Why not use exit tickets in a portfolio?
 These would be wonderful pieces to show parents during parent-teacher conferences!

 24.)
 And of course- still, use them to just check for understanding!

 You can easily create exit tickets or exit slips by providing a question on the board, doc cam, or overhead and having students respond on an index card, piece of paper, or sticky note.
 You can also find many online for free or to purchase, such as this set found in this post.

 I’ve seen teachers use special boards like “what stuck with you today” or “ticket out the door” boards.
 I have just collected them when students were done.
 When I collect them, I try to look them over right away.
 If I can’t look them over right then, I look them over when I have a free minute, such as when the students get started on something, when walking to the copy room, to specials, or just briefly at lunch while waiting for the microwave.
 It’s usually really quick.
 I’m typically just looking to see if anything sticks out – like someone not understanding or having trouble.
 That’s the important thing.
 Then I use the information to guide my lessons, pull the students to talk to privately/help, or to plan my next set of slips!
 Definitely look at them though – otherwise, it defeats their purpose.

 Now that you have some ideas and know what to do with them, you are ready to go!

-You can get started with them in your classroom today by creating them or save time and shop my store by picking up this set described above.
+Then get started with them in your classroom today by creating them or save time and shop my store by picking up this set described above.
 You can find this complete 103 page set on Teachers Pay Teachers here or in my personal store here.